 The fourth children's guitar lesson features the final three new chords (Am, Dm and E-none of which require a great deal of stretching) that a beginner needs to learn and features a slightly "funkier" backing track

-If you elected not to introduce the "full" chord shapes of G,C and Em this session provides an ideal opportunity to use the backing tracks etc again in order to ensure that kids are familiar with the full shapes before moving on to the next stage of guitar playing
+If you elected not to introduce any of the the "full" chord shapes of G,C and Em this session provides an ideal opportunity to use the backing tracks etc again in order to ensure that kids are familiar with the full shapes before moving on to the next stage of guitar playing

-This lesson provides an ideal opportunity to award the certificate (shown above right) which features all eight full chord shapes and recognises the end of this "first phase" of children's guitar study Lesson five presents a great place to take stock of progress before moving on to the next stage of a child's guitar playing journey
+This lesson provides an ideal opportunity to award the certificate (shown above right) which features all eight full chord shapes and recognises the end of this "first phase" of children's guitar study Lesson five presents a great place to take stock of progress

 The graphic below shows the certificates that can be awarded to your younger guitar students during the early stages of playing They cover the period of time between when they have mastered two simple one finger chords right through to where they can play the F chord (where they will be required to hold down two strings with a single finger) This is the point where a beginner can be regarded as being an intermediate player